mcc-us/bookkeeping/_posts/2023-12-25-accounting-cycle.md

 ## 3. Post Transactions To General Ledger:

 - Individual account balances in the general ledger are updated based on the journal entries.
-Debits increase asset & expense accounts, while credits decrease them.
-Conversely, credits increase liability, equity, & revenue accounts, & debits decrease them.

 ## 4. Prepare Unadjusted Trial Balance:

-This report lists all accounts in the ledger with their respective balances, showcasing a preliminary overview of the financial position.
+- The Trial Balance lists all accounts in the ledger with their respective balances.
+- The Trial Balance does not highlight the accouonting equation, but it shows all normal balances.

 However, it might not fully reflect the current state due to accruals & prepayments.

-## 5. Make Adjusting Entries (Optional):
+## 5. Make Adjusting Entries (If Needed):

-To ensure accuracy, adjustments are made for unrecorded expenses, accrued revenues, prepaid expenses, depreciation, etc., bringing the account balances closer to their actual economic value.
+- For accuracy, adjustments are made for unrecorded expenses, accrued revenues, prepaid expenses, depreciation, etc., bringing the account balances closer to their actual economic value.

-## 6. Prepare an Adjusted Trial Balance:
+## 6. Prepare An Adjusted Trial Balance:

-After incorporating adjustments, a new trial balance is generated, reflecting a more accurate picture of the company's financial st&ing at a specific point in time.
+- After incorporating adjustments, a new trial balance is generated,
+- This reflects a more accurate picture of the company's financial state at a specific point in time.

 ## 7. Prepare Financial Statements:

-Using the adjusted trial balance as a starting point, financial statements like the balance sheet & income statement are created, portraying the company's financial position & performance.
+- Using the adjusted trial balance as a starting point, financial statements like the income statement, statement of equity and balance sheet are created.

-## 8. Close the Books (Optional):
+## 8. Close the Books (If Needed):

-This step, particularly relevant for periodic reporting (e.g., monthly, quarterly), involves transferring temporary account balances (revenue, expense) to permanent accounts (retained earnings), preparing them for a new reporting period.
+- This step is particularly relevant for periodic reporting (e.g., monthly, quarterly).
+- Closing involves transferring temporary account balances (revenue, expense) to permanent accounts (retained earnings), preparing them for a new reporting period.

 ## 9. Archive Records:

-All transaction details, journal entries, & supporting documents are securely stored for future reference & potential audits.
+- All transaction details, journal entries, & supporting documents are securely stored for future reference & potential audits.

-*This is a general overview, & specific details or steps might vary depending on the business size, complexity, & industry practices.
+> #### NOTE: *This is a general overview, & specific details or steps might vary depending on the business size, complexity, & industry practices.
 Additionally, software can automate much of this process, but underst&ing the underlying concepts remains crucial.*
+{: .block-tip }